-A Mountain of Plastic Has Been Burning for 3 Straight Months in South Korea
+A Mountain of Trash Has Been Burning for 3 Months in South Korea

 The crisis highlights South Korea’s unsustainable relationship with plastic.